SunnyViewTech/docs/my-website/docs/Dollars-DEEP/Dollars-DEEP-Lite/libraries.md

 ## Download

-You need to download the required dynamic link libraries from here, unzip them, and place them in the DEEP Lite directory.
+You need to download the required DLL files from [here](https://kilimanjaro.dollarsmocap.com/DEEP_Lite/Dollars_DEEP_Lite_DLLs.zip
+), unzip them, and place them in the DEEP Lite directory.

 After this, the files in the DEEP Lite directory should look similar to the image below.